masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

       }
     }
   }
+  ...
+  ...
 ```

 Before converting the above code snippet in **asynchronous** way and **non-blocking** let's first think what should be the desire output that we are expecting.
-Well, Though there are several quality standard testing the company prefer their production line up to go smoothly thats are **requirements**, **materials**, **equipments**, and **correctives**.
-We sure don't want to be off the others QA checking rather **requirements** will continue it's delay result and others QA standard testing will be running on paralally.
-When all of the testing results will come the QA standards Testing will be completed.
+Well, Though there are several quality standard testing the company prefer for their production line up to go smoothly thats are **requirements**, **materials**, **equipments**, and **correctives**.
+We surely don't want to be off the others QA checking rather **requirements** will continue it's delay result and others QA standard testing will be running on paralally.
+When all of the testing results will come, the QA standards Testing will be completed.
 We only be able to output the result **asynchronously** with the help of **web API** method and by using **callback** mechanism.

 **Let's customize the code in aynchronous way using web API method and callback function**,